Reinecke in $70k Rudd consulting win

 Ian Reinecke resigned from his post leading the National E-Health Transition Authority in April 2008, after four years of leading the non-profit authority, which guides electronic health initiatives in Australia.
 He is seen as one of Australia's foremost experts on health technology solutions, particularly electronic medical records.

-It is not known whether Reinecke has taken another position since he left NEHTA, although he was also revealed this week to be taking part in the Federal Government's Government 2.0 taskforce, which aims to investigate the ability of Web 2.0 technologies to make government more transparent and increase community engagement.
+It is not known whether Reinecke has taken another position since he left NEHTA, although he was also revealed this week to be taking part in the Federal Government's Government 2.0 Taskforce, which aims to investigate the ability of Web 2.0 technologies to make government more transparent and increase community engagement.

 The contract with Rudd's Department of Prime Minister and Cabinet listed the executive as providing advice on information policy and governance to the privacy and freedom of information policy branch of PM&C, from 23 February through 2 March this year.